 Use static analysis tools to detect dead stores.

-C.22 Identifier Name Reuse [YOW]
+6.21 Identifier Name Reuse [YOW]

-C.22.1 Applicability to language
+6.21.1 Applicability to language

 Ada is a language that permits local scope, and names within nested scopes can hide identical names declared in an outer scope.
 As such it is susceptible to the vulnerability.
 For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.